Francesco-De-Florence/MATLAB-Based-Modeling-and-Estimation-of-Overhead-Transmission-Line-Parameters/README.md

 Author

 Francesco
-MSc/PhD Researcher – Electrical and Electronic Engineering
+MSc – Electrical and Electronic Engineering
 Specialization: Power Systems, Power Electronics, and Advanced Energy Systems

 License

 This project is for educational and research purposes.

-If you would like, I can also generate:
-• A professional project abstract
-• A GitHub repository structure
-• A complete commented MATLAB main script
-• A LaTeX report for submission
-• A conference-paper style documentation